VivaLaPanda/papercop/README.md

-# CiteCop
+# PaperCop

-CiteCop is a tiny demonstration of using claude 3.7 to predict whether a paper should be retracted based on the fulltext PDF of the paper.
+PaperCop is a tiny demonstration of using claude 3.7 to predict whether a paper should be retracted based on the fulltext PDF of the paper.

 # Design/Architecture